About GCE O-Level

 The MTL Syllabus B subject is not a GCE O-Level subject, and the grade will not be included in the computation of the candidate’s GCE O-Level aggregate score.
 Candidates who pass the MTL Syllabus B subject will be deemed to have fulfilled the MTL subject requirement for admission to junior colleges.

 The grade awarded for a respective MTL Syllabus B subject will

-be indicated as Merit, Pass or Ungraded on the candidate’s result slip and certificate.
+be indicated as Merit, Pass or Ungraded on the candidate’s certificate.

 O-Level School Initiated Electives (OSIE)

 The MOE introduced greater flexibility in the curriculum by giving secondary schools the option to offer OSIE to build up their niche areas in 2005.

 OSIE subjects are taken in addition to, or as replacements of, current curriculum offerings by the MOE.
 They are examinable and the grades can be used in the computation of the GCE O-Level aggregate scores for admission to the junior colleges, centralised institutes and polytechnics.

 School candidates can register for the examinations for the OSIE subjects that have